Need Help? Give us a call.

 Note that there’s also an introductory APR period, although much shorter than the bank’s first card.
 Here, you have six billing cycles to pay off purchases and any balance transfers without interest.
 Again, as with all 0% APR offers, once the intro period has ended, your APR will be based on your creditworthiness and the Prime Rate.

-For rewards, you can earn 5% cash back on the first $50,000 you spend each year on U.S. wireless phone services purchases and at U.S. office supply stores.
-You’ll also earn 3% cash back on the first $50,000 you spend each year in one of the following categories: airfare, hotel stays, gas stations, eligible car rentals, restaurants, advertising, shipping, and eligible computer hardware, software, and cloud computing purchases.
+For rewards, you can earn can earn 2% back on the first $50,000 in eligible purchases you spend each year, then 1% after.
 Everything else outside of those limits will earn 1% cash back.
-The higher rewards return and various categories allow you to maximize your cash back earnings.
+The higher rewards return allow you to maximize your cash back earnings.
 There’s not even an annual fee to detract from your earnings.

 The Eastern Bank Visa Real Rewards Business credit card accumulates points instead of a percentage of cash back, with 1.5 points earned for every eligible dollar you spend on the card.
 You can even get off to a head start with 1,500 bonus points awarded after you make your first purchase.
 This bonus points amount can translate to $25 cash back, merchandise, gift cards, or travel savings.